Startup identity & the sadness of a successful exit

 The problem is, the startup already was that thing!
 It’s a grinding, batshit-crazy, risky, irrational, epic adventure.
 You wouldn’t have done all that in the first place if that wasn’t already the thing you wanted to do.
 A startup is never the easiest career path.

-Does this lead to the conclusion that selling a startup is the wrong choice much of the time?
-No. It’s true you shouldn’t sell without noticing whether you’re thinking “I can’t wait to start the next thing” or whether you’re thinking “I don’t know what I’ll do with myself.”
-It’s also true that you must resist the urge to believe that getting millions of dollars will make you fulfilled, or happy.
+It’s an easier decision if you’re saying “I can’t wait to start the next thing” but perhaps you’re thinking “I don’t know what I’ll do with myself.”
+You must resist the urge to believe that getting millions of dollars will make you fulfilled, or happy.
 “Money doesn’t make you happy” is cliché because it’s true.
+You need to understand how to be fulfilled regardless.

-But that doesn’t mean selling is wrong.
+But all that doesn’t mean selling is wrong.

-Building a company in year one is completely different than building that company through year five or ten.
+Building a company in year-one is completely different than building that company through year-five or -ten.
 The CEO’s job description changes over time, and so does the company, whether you sell it or not.
 Are you emotionally prepared for this as well?

 In my case, it changed over time.
 At Smart Bear I didn’t want to lead a huge company.
 I didn’t want to relinquish Eclipse and my ability to check in code.
-I didn’t want to manage managers or figure out what changes, strategies, hirings, products, marketing, and sales were needed to make $100m/year.
+I didn’t want to manage managers or figure out what changes, strategies, hirings, products, marketing, and sales were needed to make $100M/year.
 So for me I sold at a good point: before I needed a C_O, but after the company was big enough to garner enough money to cross the Freedom Line.

 That’s exciting to me.
 This is my new challenge.
-I will always love writing code and getting a company from $0 to $1m/year.
+I will always love writing code and getting a company from $0 to $1M/year.

 But, today, right now, for reasons unknown even to me, this is who I am.